spray/spray/README.markdown

 ### Installation

 _spray-json_ is available from the [repo.spray.io] repository.
-The latest release is `1.1.1` and is built against Scala 2.9.1.
+The latest release is `1.2` and is built against Scala 2.9.2.

 If you use SBT you can include _spray-json_ in your project with

-    "io.spray" %%  "spray-json" % "1.1.1"
+    "io.spray" %%  "spray-json" % "1.2"

-_spray-json_ has only one dependency: the parsing library [parboiled][] (which is also a dependency of _spray-server_ and _spray-client_, so if you use _spray-json_ with either of them you are not incurring any additional dependency).
+_spray-json_ has only one dependency: the parsing library [parboiled][] (which is also a dependency of _spray-http_, so if you use _spray-json_ together with other modules of the *spray* suite you are not incurring any additional dependency).

 ### Usage